ansible/ansible/hacking/ticket_stubs/bug_internal_api.md

 continue to make Ansible better.

-The Ansible Python API is considered internal and an unsupported aspect of Ansible, as such this is not considered a bug unless it causes an issue with an Ansible command line tools (`ansible`, `ansible-playbook`, `ansible-doc`, etc).
+The Ansible Python API is considered internal and an unsupported aspect of Ansible, as such this is not considered a bug unless it causes an issue with Ansible command line tools (`ansible`, `ansible-playbook`, `ansible-doc`, etc).

 We do support the provided API for use by the development of plugins (modules, dynamic inventories, callbacks, strategies, etc),